enonic/old-xp-doc/doc/admintools/contentstudio/publish.rst

 -----------------------

 All content created with the Content Studio exists in the **draft** branch with the status **offline**.
 Content in the draft branch can be edited, changed, and previewed until it is ready to go online.
+Every time a content is saved with changes, a new version is created.
+(See
-When a content is published, it is copied from the **draft** branch to the
+:ref:`version_history`) When a content is published, the active version is copied from the **draft** branch to the **master** branch.
-**master** branch.
 Only content in the master branch can be accessed by others outside of the Content Studio, subject to the contents' security settings.

 Content status
 --------------

 Published content will have the status **online** while content that has not yet been published will be **offline**.
+When changes to a published content are saved, the new version becomes the active version but the version that is online is not changed.
+The status of the new active version will be **modified** and this content will need to be published again before the changes will be visible outside of the
+Content Studio.

-When changes to a published content are saved, its status will be **modified** and this content will need to be published again before the changes will be visible outside of the Content Studio.
-When a published content is "deleted" then its status will be **pending delete** and it will still be visible outside of the Content Studio.
-Content that is pending delete must be published before it is actually removed from the master branch.
+When a published content is "deleted", the "Delete item" dialogue offers a checkbox to "Instantly delete published items".
+If this box is not checked then the content's status will be **pending delete** and it will still be visible outside of the Content Studio.
+Content that is pending delete must be published or "instantly deleted" before it is actually removed from the master branch.

-.. warning:: Once a content is published, it cannot be taken offline without deleting it.
-If deleting the content is not a good option, it could be moved to an archive folder outside of the site content.
-Or the content security could be altered to make it visible only to administrators.

 Publishing wizard
 -----------------